- Governor Baker Signs the VOTES Act into Law

 - House Passes VOTES Act, Does Not Include Same-Day Registration

-- Election Modernization Coalition Lauds Implementation of Online Voter Registration
+- Election Modernization Coalition Statement on Same-Day Registration

 At a time when too many states are making it more difficult for citizens to register and to vote, Massachusetts should be proud to be moving in the opposite direction.

 Specifically the 2014 law implemented:

 - Online portal to check voter registration status.

 - Pre-registration of 16- and 17-year-olds, who then automatically become eligible to vote when they turn 18.